runtimeverification/k/README.md

 You should run K from the k-distribution project, because it is the only project to have the complete classpath and therefore all backends.

-## Eclipse
-_N.B. the Eclipse internal compiler may generate false compilation errors (there are bugs in its support of Scala mixed compilation).
-We recommend using IntelliJ IDEA if at all possible._

-To autogenerate an Eclipse project for K, run `mvn install -DskipKTest; mvn eclipse:eclipse` on the command line, and then go into each of the `kore` and `tiny` directories and run `sbt eclipse`.
-Then start eclipse and go to File->Import->General->Existing projects into workspace, and select the directory of the installation.
-You should only add the leaves to the workspace, because eclipse does not support hierarchical projects.

 ## IntelliJ IDEA

 IntelliJ IDEA comes with built-in maven integration.
 For more information, refer to